LZZZZ/Okamera/README.md

   `sudo /etc/init.d/okamera start`

+# Web server

-If you want to access the files remotely, install and configure an web server with php and copy the files in the web folder to where you set up in your web server.
+If you want to access the files remotely, install and configure an web server and php and use the files in the web folder.

-The video and thumbnail directory set up in the okamera configuration file (/etc/okamera/okamera_config) must be inside the shared folder.
+The video and thumbnail directories set up in the okamera configuration file must be shared by the web server.
 Edit index.php and videoplayer.php and set the directory parameters.
 You probably should set up basic http auth too.

 # Using

 Okamera logs to syslog so you can read the log messages there (/var/log/syslog).
-To stop okamera you can use the init script: `sudo /etc/init.d/okamera stop`.
+To stop okamera you can use the init script `sudo /etc/init.d/okamera stop`.

 # TODO

-Make scripts for compiling and installing

-Use a SQLite db to store data, instead of always parsing the folders

-Use ffprobe to determine the length of the videos
+Store data to a a SQLite database

+Get video information using ffprobe

 Improve the web interface

-Create html files so PHP is not required

-Add a simple webserver so no external webserver is required
+Serve web pages directly

 Use MMAL instead of raspivid to record the video files

 Use libavformat instead of ffmpeg to mux the video files